-An evening of new piano works by Princeton composers, performed by Vicky Chow and Isabelle O'Connor.
+An evening of new piano works by Princeton composers, performed by Vicky Chow and Isabelle O'Connell.

 About the Artist: